 One Year of Books, Published by Laurence Vecten

 Des livres et des photos, Published by Rémi Coignet (In French)

 ***Are there other links I should consider?
 Post them in my Call for Online Photobook Resources.
 Thank you!

-I'm passionate about working with digital media to foster the art & culture of photography.
+I'm passionate about using digital media to promote the art & culture of photography.